Proxy-Phaethon/chaos/README.md

 - [x] File/folder generation from captured config
 - [x] `.gitignore` auto-generation per stack
-- [x] Dependency installation (npm + pip, real framework scaffolding via `django-admin` / `express-generator`, etc.)
+- [x] Dependency installation (npm + pip, real framework scaffolding via `django-admin` / `express-generator`, and 6 more backend paths)
 - [ ] Live chaos-syntax translation (`chaos write`)
 - [ ] Local dev server (`chaos run`)
+- [ ] `chaos edit` — a planned fifth command, to modify an already- initialized project's specs after the fact, including adding custom/unlisted options `chaos initialize` doesn't offer directly
-- [ ] Terminal-styled desktop GUI
+- [ ] VS Code extension (under consideration, not committed) — syntax
+      highlighting / editor integration on top of the CLI, not a replacement for it

-`chaos initialize` is feature-complete for both v1 project types as of the last build session — the remaining work is the syntax translation layer itself (`chaos write`), which is the real core of the project.
+`chaos initialize` is feature-complete for Release 1's core stacks as of the last build session — the remaining work is the syntax translation layer itself (`chaos write`), which is the real core of the project.

 ## Commands (v1 scope)